Table of Contents:

 Fake accounts on TikTok can share and promote fraud apps through suspicious and spam links.
 The accounts can make misleading claims about fake apps in order to get people to download it.
 The links are either spam completely or they can lead users to download apps that install malware on the phone to access the personal details of users and steal their data.

-Fake accounts can impersonate celebrities or even brands to scam other users.
+Fake TikTok accounts can impersonate celebrities or even brands to scam other users.
 Most scammers are so good at impersonation that they end up replicating the entire account by stealing the existing content and then reaching out to unsuspecting users.
 There are many ways scammers can steal through impersonation, including:

 Fake accounts that have a large following or impersonate other TikTok users reach out to smaller accounts with the offer to increase their likes and followers.
 The fake accounts usually guarantee a shoutout to help users get an increase in their following in exchange for payment.
 But once these scammers receive payments, the fake accounts disappear or they just block the users that paid them.

-In this, scammers get access to email addressees of TikTok users and reach out to them for sponsorship deals, a verified badge promise, or just increase in the number of followers.
+In this, scammers get access to email addresses of TikTok users and reach out to them for sponsorship deals, a verified badge promise, or just an increase in the number of followers.
 But when you click on the link attached in the email, you are redirected to a scam website that looks like the TikTok website which asks for your login credentials or other personal information.
 As soon as you enter your details, scammers get access to it and your account.

 TikTok’s community guidelines lay out strict regulations against impersonations and fake accounts.
 Any user not following these guidelines risks suspension or completely losing their account.

-Here are the main policies against scams, impersonation, and IP violations:
+Here are the main policies against TikTok scams, impersonation, and IP violations: